statonlab/aurora-galaxy-tools/README.md

     mingchen0919/galaxy-rmarkdown:tool-outputs-demo
 ```

 The Galaxy instance will be available at http://127.0.0.1:8080/.
-Login with email `admin@galaxy.org` and password `admin`.
+After logging in with email `admin@galaxy.org` and password `admin`,
+you will be able to see the tool outputs on the job history panel.

 ## Try Galaxy R Markdown Tools